AdobeDocs/journey-optimizer-learn.en/help/_includes/snippets.md

     *Learn the benefits of in-app messaging as a real-time engagement channel and how to configure and author personalized mobile app experiences in Adobe Journey Optimizer.*

+## Limited availability {#limited-availability}

+>[!Note]
+>
+>This features is currently only available for a set of organizations (Limited Availability).
+To gain access, contact your Adobe representative.